ntop/ntopng/doc/src/user_interface/shared/settings/tags.rst

 - **Name**: alphanumeric, no spaces, at least 2 characters long.
 - **Color**: the badge color used to render the tag everywhere in the UI.
 - **Description**: a free-text field to explain the purpose of the tag.
+- **Applications**: one or more network applications that automatically tag matching flows and hosts with this tag (Enterprise L or above).
+See `Application-Based Tagging`_ below.

 A user-defined tag can be reverted to its factory defaults (default name, black color, empty description) using the **Reset** action, which also